reactjs/react.dev/src/content/reference/react-dom/findDOMNode.md

 * `findDOMNode` only returns the result at the time of your call.
 If a child Component renders a different node later, there is no way for you to be notified of this change.

-* `findDOMNode` accepts a class Component instance, so it can't be used with function components.
+* `findDOMNode` accepts a class Component instance, so it can't be used with function Components.

 ---